SealyBoi/TXTChess/README.txt

 /*
 / NOTE Castling is not implemented.
 / NOTE En passant is not implemented.
+/ NOTE Check is halfway implemented.
+You can be put in check by knights and by any diagonal attacks. (pawns, queens, bishops, etc.)
 / NOTE Checkmate is not implemented, the game ends when the king is captured.
 */